complexsystemslab/project_ideas/project_ideas.md

 ### Multi-agent systems for automated science

-Building multi-agent systems and generative AI systems for automated science.
+Building multi-agent systems, generative agents and generative AI systems for automated science.

 We will also look at applying these frameworks to other sectors (such as finance, economics, defence, environment, policy, etc.)